enonic/old-xp-doc/doc/appendix/faq.rst

 .. note:: This is a major difference from products such as Drupal and Wordpress where your themes, plugins and modules must be licensed as GPL too.

-Enonic XP also consist of many 3rd party software components.
+Enonic XP also consists of many 3rd party software components.
 The complete list can be found in our `Notice.txt file <https://github.com/enonic/xp/blob/master/NOTICE.txt>`_

 What is $XP_INSTALL?
 --------------------